Firecoded/draggable-video-resizer/README.md

 ## ⚠️ Limitations

--   Not yet compatible with YouTube (due to iframe restrictions).
+-   Not yet compatible with some embedded videos/iframes.
 -   May not work on sites with custom video frameworks.

 ---